(To search for keywords, use ⌘F on Macs and ⌃F on Windows.)

 The NEA does not accept applications for fiscally sponsored projects.

 Anyone can apply for an employer identification number (EIN).
-An EIN is a nine-digit number (for example, 12-3456789) assigned to employers, sole proprietors, corporations, partnerships, estates, trusts, certain individuals, and other entities for tax filing and reporting purposes.
+An EIN is a nine-digit number (formatted as 12-3456789) assigned to employers, sole proprietors, corporations, partnerships and other entities for tax filing and reporting purposes.
 Any questions about the EIN application process should be directed to the IRS.
-TFC is not qualified to answer questions on behalf of the IRS.
+TFC cannot answer questions on behalf of the IRS.
 Go here for more information.

 The Film Collaborative, Inc. is a 501(c)(3) organization.
 Tax ID: 32-0295081